Your team is failing at project after project. The team culture has a cancer and it feels like World War 3 in every meeting.

 Your head is on its ninety-somethingth bang against the wall and it’s clear the angst infecting your team is about to boil over.

 If deadlines aren’t being met, if the values of the project aren’t clear or aren’t shared by all, if communication is strained, if the team leader isn’t actually leading, and if the client has no clue what’s going on, here’s a secret:

 Your organization is SICK!

 Early Detection Saves Lives

-You monitor your physical health and wellness by eating veggies, exercising, and getting a regular check-up.
+You monitor your physical health and wellness by eating veggies, exercising, and getting regular check-ups.
 Your organization and its teams need the same attention in order to thrive.
-A diseased team culture has the same effect on a project as cancer has on the body.
+Diseased team culture has the same effect on a project as cancer has on the body.